 Note that no psychometric tool is perfectly reliable or perfectly valid.
 All psychological instruments are subject to various sources of error.
-Reliability and validity are seen as matters of degree on continuous scales, rather than reliable/unreliable and valid/invalid on dichotomous scales.
-Consequently, it is more appropriate to ask, "How much evidence is there for the reliability/validity of this tool?" than "Is this tool reliable/valid?"
+Reliability and validity are matters of degree on continuous scales, rather than reliable/unreliable and valid/invalid on dichotomous scales.
+Consequently, it is more appropriate to ask, "How reliable is this tool?" than "Is this tool reliable?"